Ricky9702/mychatbot/README.md

 Open a terminal and execute the following command to run FastAPI app using uvicorn: python -m uvicorn main:app
 4. Open your browset at http://127.0.0.1:8000.
-The API endpoint for get response chat messages is http://127.0.0.1:8000/api/get/?msg=hello.
+The API endpoint for get response chat messages http://127.0.0.1:8000/api/get/?msg=hello.
-5. Finally, to run this in my react native project, make sure change the host and port (local IP address) python -m uvicorn main:app --host=0.0.0.0 --port=8000 The API endpoint for get response chat messages is http://192.168.9.10:8000/api/get/?msg=hello.
+5. Finally, to run this in my react native project, make sure change the host and port (local IP address) python -m uvicorn main:app --host=0.0.0.0 --port=8000 The API endpoint for get response chat messages will looks like http://192.168.9.10:8000/api/get/?msg=hello.